bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## Current Customer API
 The Current Customer API allows your application to identify logged in customers.
-This is useful when you need to show customer specific information.
+This identification is useful when you need to show customer-specific information.

 ## Customer API
 There are two Customer API endpoints available: